james-priest/reactnd-ex1-passing-data-csb/README.md

 # Exercise 1 - Passing Data

-This repo is from codesandbox.
+This React app was created on [codesandbox.io](https://codesandbox.io) with the create-react-app template.

+It is an exercise from Udacity's React Nanodegree program.

 It receives data from three object stores through props to display favorite movie info